 DIFFICULTIES OF CLAIMING A PRIORI KNOWLEDGE

-I wish to argue the opposite position.
-I recognize that I have already made my case more difficult.
+II recognize that what I have said to this point has only made my case more difficult to argue.
 Having already jettisoned traditional a priori positions and having conceded that we process experience in light of prior experience, I can hardly defend the kind of shadowy mysticism of Plato’s half-remembered demiurge or Descartes’ intuitive understanding of God.
 In truth, I have in other essays argued strenuously against some sensus divinitas, to use theologian Alvin Plantinga’s phrase arguing for a natural knowledge of God’s presence (see “Religious Knowledge as Mobius Strip”).
 If one correctly defines “knowledge” as “rational conviction by a preponderance of the evidence,” postmodernists might argue that accepting or rejecting such notions is purely a matter of personal experience moving private reasoning to privately binding conclusions.

 I wish for us to avoid all this absurdity by arguing that knowledge is not private, but to make that case, I have to first prove that reason is not solely the product of experience.
 And to do that, I have to begin by showing that persons bring something common to experience, that they are born with a priori knowledge.
 This starts with imposing stricter terminological limitations to what we call “knowledge.”
 I propose that our private convictions unable to be justified as true, public knowledge be called “opinions” and “beliefs” and that we exclude them as candidates for a priori knowledge (see “Belief in the Public Square”).
 Since I discount these kinds of declarations as knowledge, I am happy to concede for the purposes of this effort that they function as privately as postmodernists insist that all knowledge claims do.
 With this terminological refinement, we can return to examine the declarations that are still left on the table.